SultanMammadov/EU-Park-s-Business-Problems/README.md

 **How the analysis could be improved further ?**
--External Validation
+- External Validation
--Experiment with Different Algorithms (Hierarchical Clustering or DBSCAN) -Hyperparameter Tuning
+- Experiment with Different Algorithms (Hierarchical Clustering or DBSCAN)
+- Hyperparameter Tuning
--Check outliers further
+- Check outliers further
--Explore feature engineering to create new features or transform existing ones
+- Explore feature engineering to create new features or transform existing ones